 Most lodges offer the option of a packed breakfast and/or lunch box, which are variable in standard, but do allow you to eat on the trot rather than having to base game viewing hours around meal times.

-Local staples include a stiff maize porridge called ugali or cooked plantain dish called matoke or batoke, both of which are typically served with a bland stews made with chicken, beef, mutton or beans.
+Local staples include a stiff maize porridge called ugali or a cooked plantain dish called matoke or Batoke, both of which are typically served with a bland stew made with chicken, beef, mutton, or beans.
 Excellent seafood is available along the coast.

 South African wines are widely available at lodges and hotels, and they are generally of a high standard and reasonably priced by international standards.

 Popular items include Makonde carvings, Tingatinga paintings, batiks, musical instruments, wooden spoons, and various small soapstone and malachite carvings.